Slavs in Lower Pannonia: Background

-Principality
+Principality of Lower Pannonia

-During the Frankish war against Avars, the Royal Frankish Annals made mention of a Wonomyrus Sclavus (Vojnomir the Slav or Zvonomir the Slav) active in 795.
-Eric, Duke of Friuli, sent Vojnomir with his army into Pannonia, between the Danube and Tisza, where they pillaged the Avars' dominions.
+During the Avar wars, the Royal Frankish Annals mentioned a Wonomyrus Sclavus (Vojnomir the Slav or Zvonomir the Slav) active in 795.
+Eric, Duke of Friuli, sent Vojnomir with his army into Pannonia, between the Danube and Tisza rivers, where they pillaged the Avars' dominions.
 The next year the Avars were defeated and Frankish power was extended further east, to the central Danube.
-In the mid-9th century, Lower Pannonia was already inhabited by a Slavic majority (besides "Pannonian Slavs" including Dulebes and possibly some Croats), and Christian Avars were also found in Lower Pannonia in 873.

 After the destruction of the Avarian state, Pannonian Slavs came under Frankish rule.
 Initially, local Slavic princes were under Frankish suzerainty, within the March of Pannonia, and some of them are known from Frankish primary sources.
-Prince Ljudevit was mentioned in the Royal Frankish Annals as Duke of Lower Pannonia (Liudewiti, ducis Pannoniae inferioris), having led an uprising against the Franks (811–822).
-Their motives aren't known but it's presumed to have been led by the desire for greater autonomy.
-He was joined by the Carantanians, Carniolans, reportedly Slavs around Salzburg and was supported by Fortunatus II (Patriarch of Grado) - which was a substantial threat as their strength partly mirrored the former Avar Khaganate.
-His stronghold was in Sisak (Siscia), former metropolis of ancient Roman province Pannonia Savia.
-However, the exact boundaries of his principality are uncertain as the term of Lower Pannonian could have implied both the lands between the river Drava and Sava as well as north of them and east of them in the former Roman province Pannonia Secunda (today's Syrmia).
-Possibly his rule expanded further to the east because in the historical sources is said to have been joined by the tribe of Timočani who lived around Timok Valley (in today's eastern Serbia).
-The size of the principality had to be proportional to the resources needed to rebel against the military forces of Borna of Dalmatia and Franks.
+Prince Ljudevit was mentioned in the Royal Frankish Annals as Duke of Lower Pannonia (Liudewiti, ducis Pannoniae inferioris).
+He led an uprising against the Franks from 811 to 822.
+The motives for the uprising are unknown, but are presumed to include a desire for greater autonomy.
+He was joined by the Carantanians, Carniolans, and reportedly by Slavs around Salzburg.
+Fortunatus II, Patriarch of Grado, supported him.
+Their combined strength was comparable to the former Avar Khaganate.

+Ljudevit's stronghold was in Sisak (Siscia), former metropolis of ancient Roman province Pannonia Savia.
+However, the exact boundaries of his principality are uncertain as the term "Lower Pannonian" could have implied both the lands between the river Drava and Sava as well as north of them and east of them in the former Roman province Pannonia Secunda (today's Syrmia).
+It is possible that his rule extended further east, because historical sources state that the tribe of Timočani who lived around Timok Valley (in today's eastern Serbia) joined him.
+He rebelled against the military forces of Borna of Dalmatia and the Franks.

-After Ljudevit's failed uprising and death, in 827 the Bulgars under Great Khan Omurtag invaded and conquered Lower Pannonia and parts of Frankish territories to the north.
+After Ljudevit's death and failure of his uprising, in 827 the Bulgars under Great Khan Omurtag invaded and conquered Lower Pannonia and parts of Frankish territories to the north.
 They also installed their own governors.
-The Bulgarian-Frankish conflict was probably spurred over the control of the tribes of Timočani and Abodrites.
-German King Louis in 828 made a counterattack and eventually March of Friuli was divided into four counties.
-One of them probably was early Duchy of Croatia (which also expanded upon the territory of Sisak) while Pannonia again became part of the Pannonian March, both of which vassals to East Francia.
-The next year Bulgars made another attack but without further success, although the territory of Pannonia most probably lost its eastern part to the First Bulgarian Empire.
+The Bulgarian-Frankish conflict was probably spurred over the control of the Timočani and Danubian Abodrite tribes.
+Louis II of Germany made a counterattack in 828, and eventually the March of Friuli was divided into four counties.
+One of them probably was the early Duchy of Croatia (which also expanded upon the territory of Sisak).
+Pannonia again became part of the Pannonian March.
+Both marches were vassals to East Francia.
+The next year the Bulgars attacked again unsuccessfully, although the territory of Pannonia most probably lost its eastern part to the First Bulgarian Empire.